mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 ![different?]({{ "assets/JDK-font-rendering.png" | absolute_url }})

 There is no difference.
-In fact the JDK uses OS font services most of the time, but in the case of TrueType fonts loaded from a stream at runtime T2K or FreeType might be used.
+In fact both JDKs use OS font services most of the time, but in the case of TrueType fonts loaded from a stream at runtime T2K or FreeType might be used.
 If this change causes some of your tests to fail after OracleJDK switches to FreeType (a change is already in the JDK11 codebase) then you have my sincere sympathy.

 ### Java Flight Recorder and Java Mission Control